wp-plugins/easy-cookie-law/readme.txt

 this cookie, a message will be shown (you can configure where, how and what will be show).
 If the users keeps surfing in your web, now or withing the next month, it means that he accepted the use of cookies in your website, so this message will not be shown again.

+If the visitor is a bot, like Google or Bing, the message won't be shown.

 = Why am I not seeing the message? =